Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the performance of the proposed FP-based optimization methods via numerical simulations.
-We validate the effectiveness of our approach in two distinct scenarios: 1) MIMO radar waveform design for binary hypothesis testing, and 2) active user detection in multiple access systems.
-The convergence tolerance for all iterative algorithms is set to $\epsilon=10^{-6}$.
+We validate the effectiveness of our approach in three representative scenarios: 1) MIMO radar waveform design for binary hypothesis testing, 2) joint ISAC waveform design, and 3) active user detection in multiple access systems.
+The convergence tolerance for all iterative algorithms is set to $\tau=10^{-6}$.